mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 `scrolling-tabs` is an element directive that *replaces* your standard Bootstrap `ul.nav-tabs` element.

-`scrolling-tabs-wrapper` is an attribute directive that *wraps* either a standard Bootstrap `ul.nav-tabs` element or an Angular UI Bootstrap `tabset` element.
+`scrolling-tabs-wrapper` is an attribute directive that *wraps* either a standard Bootstrap `ul.nav-tabs` element or an AngularUI Bootstrap `tabset` element.

 <a id="opt1"></a>Option 1: Replace Standard Bootstrap Tabs